-What is odd in Ethel's letters fretting about Leona and her whereabouts is no reference to the fact that, in January 1940, Leona had married James Bernard Schumaker.
-Their child, Beverly Sue Schumaker, would be born on 8 May 1944, meaning that she probably was conceived in early September 1943, not long after the last letter pasted above.
-So perhaps Leona was living with her husband, rather than with a girl named Violet, when Ethel was desperate to locate her.
+What is odd in Ethel's letters fretting about Leona and her whereabouts is the lack of reference Leona's January 1940 marriage to James Bernard Schumaker.
+Their child, Beverly Sue Schumaker, was born on 8 May 1944, meaning that she probably was conceived in early September 1943, not long after the last of the above letters.
+Leona was probably living